hipay/hipay-docs/hipay-enterprise-sdk-ios/03-Generating-a-signature.md

 ## Signature calculation

-The signature is the **SHA-1 hash** of these four parameters concatenation:
+The signature is the **hash** of these four parameters concatenation:

 - Order ID,
 - Amount (formatted with two decimal places, example: 72.10),